marp-team/marpit/docs/theme-css.md

 }
 ```

-We have no any predefined classes or mixins, and don't need require extra definitions for creating theme.
-This is a key factor different from other slide framework.
+We have no any extra classes or mixins, and do almost not need require to know extra rules for creating theme.
+This is a key factor of Marpit different from other slide framework.

 ### Metadata

-We can parse any metadata in CSS comments.
-Especially the `@theme` metadata is always required by Marpit.
+The `@theme` metadata is always required by Marpit.
+Define metadata through CSS comment.

 ```css
 /* @theme name */